-Property and equipment is stated at cost less accumulated depreciation, amortization and impairment losses.
-Depreciation and amortization are computed using the straight line method over estimated useful lives of:
+Property and equipment is stated at cost less accumulated depreciation and impairment losses.
+Depreciation is computed using the straight line method over estimated useful lives of:

-- Six years for computer equipment and software; - Five years for furniture and fixtures; - Five to ten years for machinery and equipment; - Over the term of lease or estimated useful life of leaseholds, whichever is shorter.
+- Three years for computer equipment and software; - Five years for furniture and fixtures; - Five to ten years for machinery and equipment; and - Over the term of lease or estimated useful life of leaseholds, whichever is shorter.